sudmed/sadservers/033_chennai_pull_a_rabbit_from_a_hat.md

 tail: no files remaining
 ```

-##### We can fix the error by creating a missing file, but it doesn't make sense.
-The comment in `cluster-entrypoint.sh` clearly says that this code `tail -f /var/log/rabbitmq/*.log` is only needed to Keep foreground process active.
+##### We could fix the error by creating a missing file, but that doesn't make sense.
+The comment in `cluster-entrypoint.sh` clearly says that this code `tail -f /var/log/rabbitmq/*.log` is only needed to "Keep foreground process active".
 ##### Let's add any additional code to keep the process running.
 For example, we will use an infinite loop.